lotharen17/Logs-API-to-ClickHouse-connector/README.md

     ```bash
     pip install -r requirements.txt
     ```
-8. Up to 20 gigabytes of free space, as current implementation downloads all the data from the server and only then uploads it to DB.
+8. Up to **20 gigabytes of free disk space**, as current implementation downloads all the data from the server and only then uploads it to DB.

 ---